Uconnect-Technologies/wertik-js/docs/v3/mailer.md

 }
 ```

-If you want dynamic data you can pass a template as a handlebars template.
-And variables will be an object.
+If you want dynamic generated HTML for sending.
+The `template` can be a handlebars template.
+And variables property will be the variables that will be passed to the handlebars template.